Greensboro City Government

 International Civil Rights Museum

-The International Civil Rights Center & Museum is an archival center, collecting museum and teaching facility devoted to the international struggle for civil and human rights.
+The International Civil Rights Center & Museum is devoted to the international struggle for civil and human rights.
 The Museum is at the site of Greensboro’s Woolworth store, where sit-ins in 1960 served as a catalyst for change throughout the South.

 Guilford Courthouse National Military Park

 The largest, most hotly-contested battle of the Revolutionary War’s Southern Campaign was fought at the small North Carolina hamlet of Guilford Courthouse.
 A visitor center, driving and walking trails await.
 Check out operating hours and events.